hyperliskdev/warehouse/README.md

 the entire design is written inside `supergraph.graphql`. the comments above each type give the service that it belongs too.

+## models

+the models library contains both the interactions with the database and the async-graphql

 ## service descriptions

 in the services directory there exists a service for each of the main functions of warehouse. each of these packages is just an async-graphql server that has environment vars points to the database and what address it should have.

+### IMS

+this service